intellead/intellead-data/README.md

 <h2>Contributing</h2>

-See the CONTRIBUTING.md document for details.
+See the <a href="https://github.com/intellead/intellead-data/blob/master/CONTRIBUTING.md">CONTRIBUTING.md</a> document for details.